iamgroot42/NLP/README.md

 ### Running it
  * `pip install -r requirements`
  * `python BayesClassifier/eval.py` , takes `file_name` as input, where `file_name` is the file stored in the Input folder.
 Output is stored in the Output folder.
+ * To run the classifier for yourself, run `python  BayesClassifier/SentiAPI.py` to give custom input.